 To avoid raising a biter, never play roughly with kittens or encourage them to bite your hands and feet.
 This behaviour won’t be cute when the cat is full grown and by that time, it will be nearly impossible to break the habit.
 Handle kittens gently and teach children to do the same.

-- Keeping your hand or foot still and saying “no” in a firm voice until the kitten lets go (moving your hand or foot will make the kitten think that you want to play)
+- Keep your hand or foot still and say “no” in a firm voice until the kitten lets go (moving your hand or foot will make the kitten think that you want to play)

-- Using aversive stimuli, such as blowing in the kitten’s face or clapping your hands while he is actually biting (doing this after he has let go will just confuse and frighten him)
+- Use aversive stimuli, such as blowing in the kitten’s face or clapping your hands while he is actually biting (doing this after he has let go will just confuse and frighten him)

-- Yelling “ow” or something similar when the kitten is biting to provide feedback that mimics the yowl of a hurt littermate
+- Yell “ow” or something similar when the kitten bites to provide feedback that mimics the yowl of a hurt littermate

-- Distracting the kitten with toys to redirect the aggression toward appropriate objects, and offering praise when he attacks a toy rather than a person or other pet
+- Distract the kitten with toys to redirect his aggression toward appropriate objects, and offer praise when he attacks a toy rather than a person or other pet

-- Getting up and leaving the kitten alone directly after a biting incident so as not to give the behaviour any attention
+- Get up and leave the kitten alone directly after a biting incident to avoid giving the behaviour any attention

 Whatever strategy or combination of strategies is used, it’s important to consistently signal that biting is inappropriate.
 However, caretakers should never use punishment with kittens.
-Scolding and hitting will actually increase aggression, because the kitten will just assume that you’re upping the aggression levels because you want to play rough.
+Scolding and hitting will actually increase aggression because the kitten will just assume that you’re being mean or want to play rough.
 Either he’ll become frightened and anxious or he’ll rise to the challenge, increasing his own aggression accordingly.

 Preventing Phobias in Kittens